MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Faster eye position updates

-For HoloLens 2 users who haven't saved their Eye Tracking calibration (either skipped or encountered a failure during initial setup), we are now updating Eye Positions (or Inter Pupillary Distance, aka IPD) earlier once the user puts on the device.
+For HoloLens 2 users who haven't saved their Eye Tracking calibration (either skipped or encountered a failure during initial setup), we are now updating Eye Positions, or Inter Pupillary Distance (IPD), earlier once the user puts on the device.
 This results in a considerably smoother user experience, especially for close holograms interactions like pressing buttons or typing on the keyboard.

 ### Viewfinder for camera